fastapi/fastapi/docs/en/docs/fastapi-cli.md

 Executing `fastapi run` starts FastAPI in production mode by default.

 By default, **auto-reload** is disabled.
-It also listens the IP address `0.0.0.0`, which means all the available IP addresses, this way it will be publicly accessible to anyone that can communicate with the machine.
+It also listens on the IP address `0.0.0.0`, which means all the available IP addresses, this way it will be publicly accessible to anyone that can communicate with the machine.
 This is how you would normally run it in production, for example, in a container.

 In most cases you would (and should) have a "termination proxy" handling HTTPS for you on top, this will depend on how you deploy your application, your provider might do this for you, or you might need to set it up yourself.